DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-11-new-training-location-region.md

 ---
 title: Add a region or area workflow
-description: Add a region or area, rather than a school or university.
+description: Add a region or area, rather than a school or university
 date: 2019-02-11
 screenshots:
   items: